 - systematic observation of existing processes

-When applied to software, Kaizen is not a technical framework, but a way of managing the evolution of a system.
+When applied to software, Kaizen is not a technical framework, but a way of managing the evolution of a system, essential for high-quality SaaS development.

 What a “Kaizen Project” Means in Software